mametur/duck-duck-clone/development-strategy.md

 - Used position(relative and absolute) property for to fix the picture below
 - Used `border-radius` property for for a nice view of the button

+## 7. Article-3

+__As a site visitor, I want to see the third article section with a different background color__

+### Repo

+This user story was developed on a branch called `article-3`

+> assigned to `Oguz`
+> reviewer is `Mame`

+### HTML

+- Added `article` tag with id name `article-3`
+- Added title with `h1` tag
+- Added paragraph with `p` tag
+- Added image with `img` tag and `img-fluid` bootstrap class

+### CSS

+- Added background, color, padding, margin and font properties
+- Used align and justify properties for centering
+- Used position(relative and absolute) property for to fix the picture below
+- Used `border-radius` property for for a nice view of the button

 ## Finishing Touches

 - Write final, complete README: